leofabri/hassio_appliance-status-monitor/README.md

 **Now we are ready to create our first package**.

 Open the `packages/` directory and create a file with the name of your appliance.
-For example, I'm calling mine `washing_machine.yaml` but yours might be different of course.
+For example, I'm calling mine `washing_machine.yaml` but yours could be different.
 It's always better to call it something like `<your_appliance_name>.yaml`

 ><strong>PRESETS</strong> - If want to simplify this even more, check out one of the already pre-made [packages](home%20assistant/packages/) I prepared for you.

-Remember that in order to use the blueprint **you'll always need these ingredients**:
+Remember that in order to use the blueprint **you'll always need these four ingredients**:
 ### A. The State Machine

 ```yaml